Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

-In Figure \ref{fig:goy-direct-E-PI-PHI-1}, we present the results for a standard GOY model of three dimensional Navier-Stokes, forced at large scales, or small $n$, which is extensively studied in the past \citep{ohkitani:89,kadanoff1995,pisarenko:93}.
-The dynamics of the model exhibit a forward energy cascade with clear inertial range, with a spectral slope $\left|u_{n}\right|^{2}\sim k_{n}^{-2/3}$ that is the shell model equivalent of the $-5/3$ power law solution of Kolmogorov.
-In the inset plot the normalized PDFs of the triad phases $\varphi_{n}$ are displayed for different shells in the inertial range, showing that they collapse to a scale invariant universal distribution.
+In Figure \ref{fig:goy-direct-E-PI-PHI-1}, we present the results for a standard GOY model of three dimensional Navier-Stokes turbulence, forced at large scales, or small $n$, which is extensively studied in the past \citep{ohkitani:89,kadanoff1995,pisarenko:93}.
+The dynamics of the model exhibit a forward energy cascade with clear inertial range, with a spectral slope $\left|u_{n}\right|^{2}\sim k_{n}^{-2/3}$, which is the shell model equivalent of $E(k)\propto k^{-5/3}$.
+In the inset plot, the normalized PDFs of the triad phases $\varphi_{n}$ are displayed for different shells in the inertial range, showing that they collapse to a more or less scale invariant universal distribution similarly to Kolmogorov multipliers \citep{biferale:2017}.

 This distribution exhibits a distinct peak at the fixed point $+\pi/2$ consistent with a direct energy cascade.
-As we will discuss later on in Sec. \ref{sec:Intermittency-1}, this invariance is progressively disrupted, together with an increase in intermittency corrections, as the inter shell spacing is reduced.
+As we will discuss later in Sec. \ref{sec:Intermittency-1}, reducing the inter-shell spacing progressively disrupts scale invariance and enhances intermittency corrections.